jluxeg/pixelpainter.studio/CONTRIBUTING.md

 ## Release Strategy

 The `next` branch will gather updates until a semi-stable release candidate is viable.\
-At that point a `release` branch will be created off of `next` and undergo further testing before being merged into the `master` branch with an updated release tag.
+At that point a `release` branch will be created off of `next` and undergo further testing before being merged into the `master` branch with an updated release tag.\
+If changes are minor or patch related the `relase` branch step may be skipped.

 ## License